Kxzrtx/Thrustmaster_TMX_Driver/README.md

 - [T150 Driver](https://github.com/scarburato/t150_driver)
 - [TMDRV](https://github.com/her001/tmdrv)

-- Note: Tested and works on **Arch Linux / CachyOS / Linux Mint / Ubuntu / Fedora / Debian and Arch - based distors** automatically installs approporiate headers for your installed kernel, (for example zen kernel - linux-zen-headers)
+- Note: Tested and works on **Arch Linux / CachyOS / Linux Mint / Ubuntu / Fedora / Debian and Arch - based distros** automatically installs approporiate headers for your installed kernel, (for example zen kernel - linux-zen-headers)

 **Disclaimer:** I am NOT the author of T150 Driver or TMDRV.
 This script is provided as-is to simplify installation.
 Use at your own risk.